Curriculum Team Leader:

 Drama and Theatre Studies is offered post-16 following the AQA specification.
 A-Level students receive 8 hours of timetabled tuition per fortnight.
 Students study a range of play texts and develop their acting and design skills as well as learning how to direct.
 The course is assessed through three components.
 Component 1 is a written examination where students answer essay questions on two set texts and on a live theatre production.
 Component 2 is a devising assessment where students create and perform their own piece of theatre as a theatre company.
 Component 3 is a practical scripted exam and students perform extracts from a play as well as completing a portfolio describing how they rehearsed and interpreted the scripts.
 For the practical units students can be assessed as a performer, designer or director.

 Drama is taught in two dedicated large studio classrooms equipped with simple stage lighting.
 Classes, rehearsals and productions also take place in the Main Hall, which has a stage, stage lighting and sound facilities.
-There is a small costume and prop store and the department employs a stage technician to support staff and students in final performances.
+There is a small costume and prop store within the department.

 Extra-curricular: The Drama Department runs a range of lunchtime drama clubs.
 We also stage whole school productions, including Musical Productions in collaboration with the Music Department.
 Theatre visits are organised so that students can experience live professional theatre performances.